ThetaTauSBU/interview-questions/README.md

 <br>
 **Neos will not have to prepare any questions, but will only be able to act as the interviewee.**
 # Neo Instructions
+Do these two steps as indication that you would like to participate.
-Clone the repository and open up a new branch with your name as indication that you would like to participate.
+* Clone the repository and open up a new branch with your name.
+* In that branch create a sub directory with your name inside of the directory for the upcoming interview session.